 To organized labor, they’re called dues payments.
 To some members of Congress, they’re called acts of theft.
 The critics may be right.
 During the past several weeks, the Senate Committee on Homeland Security and Government Affairs has been conducting oversight on why Medicaid, a program now consuming well over a half-trillion dollars a year in federal and state taxes, is costing so much.
 One reason is that unions now skim an estimated $200 million a year from the program, having been granted the authority by more than a dozen states to reclassify home health care workers, including family caregivers, as government employees.
 This practice undermines statutory intent and a Supreme Court ruling four years ago.
 Sen. Ron Johnson, R-Wisc., for one, is demanding some answers from the Department of Health and Human Services.

 Medicaid is by far the nation’s largest means-tested anti-poverty program.
 Passed by Congress and signed by President Lyndon Johnson in 1965, it is designed to defray acute and long-term medical bills of low-income and disabled persons.
 Administered by the states, the program guarantees a federal contribution of at least 50 percent of a state’s total costs through a formula based on per capita income.
 Medicaid now enrolls about 66 million people, or roughly 20 percent of the U.S. resident population.
-From less than $1 billion during its launch year, total fiscal year program spending rose to $210 billion in 2000, $429 billion in 2012 and $574 billion in 2016.
+From less than $1 billion during its launch year, total fiscal year program spending (including administrative costs) rose to $210 billion in 2000, $429 billion in 2012 and $574 billion in 2016.
 The Medicaid provisions of the Obamacare legislation of 2010 virtually ensure costlier subsidies in the future.
 The program is especially a bonanza for organizations – such as public-sector unions – skilled in navigating the political system to their own advantage.

 Union Corruption Update previously has analyzed union Medicaid dues-skimming in Illinois (here and here) and Minnesota (here).
 The case of Illinois is especially significant because it was the origin of a lawsuit that eventually made its way to the U.S. Supreme Court.
 In June 2014, the Court ruled in Harris v.
 Quinn by a 5-4 margin that nonunion private-sector home health workers cannot be required to support a public-sector union simply because some or all of their wages are derived from state Medicaid funds.
 The class-action suit originated in 2010 when several home care providers, led by a caregiver, Pamela Harris, sued the State of Illinois and two unions, the Service Employees International Union (SEIU) and the American Federation of State, County and Municipal Employees (AFSCME).
 The state, through separate executive orders issued in 2003 and 2009, had classified such providers as “state employees” so as to render them captive to union representation.
 A well-connected Service Employees affiliate, SEIU Healthcare Illinois & Indiana, now fills its coffers with an extra $10 million a year thanks to the 2003 order.
 With the State of Illinois serving as dues collector, the union has a trusted ally.